 Click here to see what Etsy would charge you to sell crafts online.

 If HTML and CSS sound like acronyms to a perplexing disease but you want more flexibility than the global marketplaces offer, eCommerce store builders are a great alternative.
 Because they allow you to create your own website, many of them offer features — calendars, integrated email, a blog — that you won’t find on the marketplaces.

-GoDaddy’s GoCentral Online Store makes it easy to sell crafts online with an integrated shopping cart and built-in marketing tools.
+GoDaddy’s Online Store with Websites + Marketing makes it easy to sell crafts online with an integrated shopping cart and built-in marketing tools.
 To capitalize on the power of Facebook, it automatically creates a matching Facebook page with a “Shop Now” button that links back to your store.
 Email marketing comes built-in, pulling the design and featured products from your online store into eye-catching emails that drive sales.
-It even has an SEO wizard to make sure your store talks to Google (and Google talks back).

 If you’re looking for even more customization potential, consider powering up a WordPress website with the WooCommerce plugin.
 Already have a WordPress website?
 Simply install the free WooCommerce plugin to sell crafts online from your site.

 GoDaddy’s WordPress Websites service enables you to get a WordPress site up and running fast — and they handle all the pesky technical stuff (like daily backups and core security updates), so you can focus on selling your handmade goods.
 You get all the WordPress goodness, with none of the upkeep.

 Tips for launching your own eStore

 As I mentioned earlier, having your own online store has several benefits.
 It gives you complete control over how your store looks, your products are priced and your customers are treated.
 It also means you keep all the profits.
 Let’s close with my list of tips for building full-featured store that can successfully sell crafts online.